No767/Deltaline-Docs/docs/Contributing to Deltaline.md

 this one is too messy and it's kinda hard to read

 **Long story short**: Just make it easy to read

+# Dependencies

+This repo will start using the Django Framework to make things... faster and more smoother to say the least.
+The requirements are listed below:

+- Python 3 (Devloped in Python 3.9.6)
+- Django 3.2.5 LTS (should be already listed within the requirements.txt as a lib)
+- Pip (comes bundled with Python 3)
+- (*optionally*) An IDE like VS Code or PyCharm